-Our research work is broad and covers fundamental aspects of materials science, such as determining the stability of phases as a function of pressure, temperature and composition, as well as application-specific questions such as the corrosion of heat protection tiles during atmospheric re-entry of space capsules.
+The wide-ranging research covered both fundamental aspects of materials science, such as determining the stability of phases as a function of pressure, temperature and composition, and application-specific issues, such as the corrosion of heat protection tiles during atmospheric re-entry of space capsules.
 The materials studied included the full spectrum of inorganic materials, from natural stones and binders to monolithic ceramics, single crystals, and advanced composites.
 Interested parties can view the research via the publication list on this website above or the publication list at Research Gate.